ChemiKhazi/UnityToolbag/Sorting Layer/README.md

     renderer.sortingLayerName = sortLayer2;

 This is good, for example, to have an object that starts on one layer (say, the background) but later needs to be moved to the foreground layer.

+Do note that either data type can fail later on if you're not careful.
+The integer value is based on the ordering of the layers so if you re-order them around, your integers may not line up with the layers you intended.
+Likewise if you store the name as a string, you must take care when renaming layers or else you end up with the wrong value as well.
+It's up to you to ensure that you pick the approach that works best for you.